aadilmallick/my-notes-docusaurus/docs/devops/11-teamcity-and-octopus.md

 	- Enable synchronization.
 In this case, you can also define which settings to use when the build starts
 - **project settings VCS root**: which remote repo to grab the kotlin DSL from and use settings from a `.teamcity/settings.kts` entrypoint.

+As soon as you enable settings synchronization, TeamCity commits the current project tree and server settings to the remote repository.
+If the target location already stores project settings, a warning pops up.

+This warning allows you to choose whether TeamCity should:

+- **import from UI**: overwrite the settings in the VCS with the current project settings on the TeamCity server (only if the two-way [synchronization](https://www.jetbrains.com/help/teamcity/storing-project-settings-in-version-control.html#two-way-sync) is enabled); or

+- **import from code**: import the settings from the VCS replacing the current project settings on the TeamCity server with those from version control.

 ###### Synchronization types

 If synchronization is enabled, it can work in either two-way or one-way mode.